 - giving logistic planning tools integrated with ERP system processes (planning MRP based on forecast and current market analysis along with additional reporting tools supporting supply management);

 - managing the print of sales invoice depending on customers’ requests as to invoice delivery (mail, delivery with goods etc.)

 Joanna Smolińska sums up:

-”The project carried out with BCC and successful productive starts in 4 countries are next steps on the way to strengthening Antalis’ market standing in Central Europe.
+”The project carried out with SNP and successful productive starts in 4 countries are next steps on the way to strengthening Antalis’ market standing in Central Europe.
 I congratulate all the members of the implementation team on such a successful execution of this complex project.
-I also thank the BCC consultants, whose knowledge and support were part of our success”.
+I also thank the SNP consultants, whose knowledge and support were part of our success”.

 In Poland Antalis employs 180 people, who serve 800 customers.
 Those include print shops, printing houses, advertising agencies, publishing houses, exhibition system produces and architects.